IBMStreams/streamsx.documentation/docs/4.3/qse-getting-started.markdown

 ---
 ## Download and install
-If you haven't downloaded and installed the Streams QSE, the [preceding section](../qse-intro) has instructions.
+If you haven't already done so, download and install Streams Quick Start Edition (QSE).
+For instructions, see [Try Streams v4.3 - Download the Quick Start Edition (QSE)](../qse-intro).

 ## Streams overview